Everyone's heard warnings about the "freshman 15." But is it true that many college students pack on 15 pounds during their first year at school?

 Some weight gain is normal as an adolescent body grows and metabolism shifts.
 But pronounced or rapid weight gain may become a problem.

 Weight gain that pushes you above the body's normal range carries health risks.
 People who are overweight are more likely to have high blood pressure, high cholesterol, breathlessness, and joint problems.
 People who are overweight when they're younger have a greater likelihood of being overweight as adults.
-Poor diet and exercise habits in college can start you on a path that could later lead to heart disease, type 2 diabetes, or obesity, and may increase your risk for developing certain cancers.
+Poor diet and exercise habits in college can start you on a path that later could lead to heart disease, type 2 diabetes, or obesity, and may increase your risk for developing certain cancers.

 Even without weight gain, unhealthy food choices also won't give you the balance of nutrients you need to keep up with the demands of college.
 You may notice that your energy lags and your concentration and memory suffer.
 Studies have found that most students get fewer than the recommended five servings of fruits and vegetables each day.